-This region spanning from a height of 600 meters above sea level to 400 meters below sea level—the lowest point on the earth—hosts a particularly rich natural world, with some of the most characteristic, large mammals in Israel, such as the Nubian ibex, the striped hyena, and the wolf.
+This region, spanning from a height of 600 meters above sea level to 400 meters below sea level (the lowest point on the earth), hosts a particularly rich natural world with some of the most characteristic large mammals in Israel, such as the Nubian ibex, the striped hyena, and the grey wolf.
 This is also an important region for the Palestine mountain gazelle.
 Griffon vultures, Egyptian vultures, and golden eagles breed on the high cliffs.
-Some of the plants adapted to life in the desert are very rare and even endangered.
+Some of the plants adapted to live in the desert are very rare and even endangered.

 Further reading